elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 6. Click on the repository to reach the Zenodo page of that repository > click `Create release` in the title row of the `Releases box`
 You have now moved to GitHub where we will create a release that will trigger an Zenodo record to be created.

-### 1.3.2 Create a GitHub release of your repository
+### Step 2 - Create a GitHub release of your repository

 1. Create a tag by clickincg the `Choose a tag` button in the top left part of the page.
 Enter `v0.0.1` in the text field and click `+ Create new tag: on publish`
 2. Just below, enter `initial release` as the Release title